Amarria was the wakeup call: epinephrine has to be there to save lives.

 One young girl’s tragic, likely preventable death from anaphylaxis has become the catalyst for change in Ontario.
 Sabrina’s Law now requires anaphylaxis safety plans in schools across the province.

 A life with OAS means only cooked or baked fruit.
 Crisp, raw fruit, how I miss you.
-First published in Allergic Living magazine; to subscribe click here.
 CRADLING a fresh, succulent peach in my hands, I take in its tantalizing aroma.
 I rub the fuzz lightly on my lips before taking a big, juice-dripping bite.
-Delicious.… Read more »
+Delicious.
+I swallow, and the tingling begins.
+First on my… Read more »

 Three sets of parents who cope well with allergies reveal their family secrets to “managing” allergies.